saradandrew/final_project/README.md

 - Then re-trained the model after filtering bedroom and bathroom outliers, giving us higher R2 values (accuracy)
     - 50% City
     - 77% Urban
-## Results
 #### How much does each feature impact the house price?

 ![image](https://user-images.githubusercontent.com/101649525/201802015-0a572dcc-21bc-4f6d-81e3-b8e2d11cfd47.png)

+ Results show as expected for the traditional factors of a house: high populations show a weak impact.
+Low populations show the opposite of expected, this points to the inaccuracy of our model.
+However, the change in population from 2019 does show a decrease in price in high populations and an increase in price for low populations.
+The inverse is seen for 2020.
+This supports the idea of people leaving larger cities during the height of the pandemic and having to return to them once offices were no longer offering remote work.
+## Results
 #### Was there an effect on housing prices and populations due to the covid-19 pandemic?

 ![image](https://user-images.githubusercontent.com/101649525/201800793-950aa338-2794-4826-afdb-2558df650654.png)

 `high population cities`: All of the cities had a population spike in 2020 followed by a small drop in 2021.
 It appears as though Queens and Staten Island had price drops after 2020.
-There does not seem to be a pattern or correlation between housing prices and population before, during, or after the pandemic.
+There does not seem to be a pattern or correlation between housing prices and population between 2019 and 2021.

 `low population cities`: There were a few minor increases in population in Stony Point, Suffern, and Tuckahoe.
 Our dataset only had housing price data from all 3 years for Nyack and Scarsdale.
 All we are able to determine is that housing prices dropped in these 2 cities from 2020 to 2021, but we are unable to determine if it’s related to the pandemic.